New year new goals: How to accomplish your New Year resolutions

 - Give yourself a pat on the back - Determine before-hand what rewards go with what incremental milestones of accomplishment.
 Have frequent small rewards and a "grand prize" for completion.
 Back to the goal of losing weight (a common one in 247Moneybox Towers!), buy new clothes to replace the old (baggier) ones.
 The grand prize could be a lovely beach holiday to show off that toned physique!
 However, beware linking the rewards to the goal you are trying to achieve, so if it's losing weight then a fry up might not be the best reward but a trip to the cinema might.

 - Don't worry about slip ups - This is not a nice linear path people.
 Everybody meanders their way through.
 Sometimes you will be up and sometimes down, the point is to not give up at each little set back.
 We loved the idea of a "Monday Reset".
 Weekends are when we are most likely to slip up.
 Use Monday to stop, regroup, refocus and reset.
-This should get you off to the best start for the week.
+This should get you off to the best start for the week and help with sticking to the plan.

 - Together everyone achieves more - TEAM right?
 Yes, we have all heard of this but it's really important when it comes to goal achieving.
 Whomever is in your team be that family, friends, a life coach, therapist, or mentor, lean on them to support you through tough times, when you need a pick me up to get back on the right path.